Overview

 Key features

-Pennsylvania Avenue Extension Tunnel Alternatives Under Consideration
+Pennsylvania Avenue Extension Tunnel Alternatives Under Study

 Long Alignment

-This alternative would provide a tunneled rail alignment (either single bore or twin bores) from Downtown Rail Extension to a point immediately north of Cesar Chavez Street.
+This alternative would provide a tunneled rail alignment (either single bore or twin bores) from the Downtown Rail Extension to a point immediately north of Cesar Chavez Street.
 This long alternative requires replacement of the existing 22nd Street Caltrain Station.

 Mid-Length Alignment